posabsolute/posabsolute.github.io/_posts/2023-05-06-micro-frontend.md

         margin-left: 10px;
         margin-right: 10px;
     }
+    h2 { font-weight: normal; }
+    .w {
+        padding: 3em 1em;
+    }
 </style>

 > This is a companion post to my [Confoo 2023 presentation](https://drive.google.com/file/d/1K0OWytOmc3tB21ohnBKv-tOQdn5xnQwY/view?usp=sharing).

 ## Introduction to Micro-Frontends

 The concept of micro-frontends has become increasingly popular as organizations look to scale their teams and applications effectively.
-Micro-frontends essentially involve splitting a large, monolithic front-end application into smaller, independent applications.
+Micro-frontends involve splitting a large, monolithic front-end application into smaller, independent applications.
 This approach offers numerous benefits, including improved scalability, better performance, and enhanced flexibility in technology choices.

 ## Why Micro-Frontends?

 1. **Independent Development**: Teams can work on different parts of the application without impacting each other, leading to faster development cycles.
-2. **Technology Agnostic*: Micro-frontends allow for using various technologies and frameworks, making it easier to adopt new tech or upgrade existing tools.
+2. **Technology Agnostic*: Micro-frontends allow for various technologies and frameworks, making adopting new tech or upgrading existing tools easier.
 3. **Simplified Deployments**: Each micro-frontend can be deployed independently, enabling quicker updates and reducing deployment risks.

 ## Webpack Module Federation in Action